rtm/rtm.github.io/boberator.md

     p # if o

-which returns void 0 is `o` is not an object, and can be chained as in
+which returns void 0 is `o` if not an object, and can be chained as in

     q # if p # if o             // o?.p?.q